Where students can eat for free on results day - including Nando’s & TGI Fridays

-A Level Results Day is looming this week, but to ease the stress why not plan a post-results day celebration?
-With many food chains and restaurants offering free meals for A Level Results students, you can go out to celebrate without spending a penny.
+GCSE Results Day is looming this week, but to ease the stress why not plan a post-results day celebration?
+With many food chains and restaurants offering free meals for GCSE Results students, you can go out to celebrate without spending a penny.

-A Level students will receive their results on August 17, after two years of grafting.
-Whether you’re planning to head off to university, start an apprenticeship or make your way into the world of work, food-chain favourites such as Nandos and Frankie and Benny’s are all school leavers celebrating this week.
+GCSE students will receive their results on August 24, after two years of grafting.
+Whether you’re planning to head off to university, start an apprenticeship or make your way into the world of work, food-chain favourites such as Nandos and Frankie and Benny’s are offering free deals to school leavers this week.

 Advertisement